What is a hank of embroidery thread

 I am a beginner at this cross stitch.
 I am stumped at the very first pass.

 What is a hank?
 There are colors on in the Hank 1 and Hank 2 chart.
 The other chart is ok because the thread came on the pre-printed coded plastic card.
 There are black plastic cards.
 How do I tell what colors they are without a chart?
 Why is it called "Hank"?
 What does that mean?

-When you buy a kit the colors can be supplied in various ways.
+When you buy a kit the colors of embroidery floss can be supplied in various ways.

 In some, each individual color is threaded onto cards with the color number and symbol printed beside each one.
 This makes it very easy to start stitching straight away, but may cost a little more to purchase in the first place due to the extra time taken to produce the kit.